Healthy Kidneys and the Role of Water

-To balance the salts in the body, keeping the makeup of the blood liquid - similar to that of the ocean (from whence we originated) - and equalizing the blood pressure.
+To make sure the body doesn't get too salty (or too thin), keeping the makeup of the blood liquid and equalizing the blood pressure.

 How a Healthy Kidney Functions

-The heart sends oxygenated blood to the kidneys through the renal artery (3), which spreads out into a network of capillaries (2) in each kidney.
-Each capillary network has its own medulla (1) - a collection of tubules capped by its own "working space" called a nephron (13).
+Kidney's clean and balance the blood—approximately 20% at a time.
+The blood, freshly oxygenated, goes from the heart to the kidneys through the renal artery (3), which spreads out into a network of capillaries (2) in each kidney.
+Each capillary network has its own medulla (1)—a collection of tubules capped by its own "working space" called a nephron (13).
 The capillaries catch the larger, healthy blood components that will go back into the blood, and send the finer blood to the nephrons.

 The nephrons check to see if there is enough liquid.
 If not, more is added.
 If there is too much, it takes some away.
 It also checks the pH balance.
 If there's too much acid, the nephrons make it more alkaline and vice versa.
-Then it sends the discarded liquid and wastes through the medulla tubes to a larger capsule, the renal pelvis (6), where urine (as it has become) collects and is forwarded through the ureter (7) to the bladder.
+Whatever liquid is discarded, it sends with the wastes through the medulla tubes to a larger capsule, the renal pelvis (6), where urine (as it has become) collects and is forwarded through the ureter (7) to the bladder.
 The bladder collects urine from both kidneys to send out of the body when it's full.

-Meanwhile, the newly cleaned and refreshed blood flows back into the bloodstream via the renal veins (4).
-The kidneys clean approximately 20% of the blood that is pumped through the heart with each pump.
+Meanwhile, the newly cleaned and refreshed blood is sent back into the bloodstream via the renal veins (4).

 - Renal pyramid